Organize the office first.

 AIOA does not jump from paper notes to full autonomy.
 It grows in stages.

-Below is an honest map: what is running on the office appliance at Sands today, what we plan to add next quarter, and what the long game looks like — with a manager approving every action before anything happens.
+Below is an honest map: what is in the current Sands pilot build, what we plan to add next quarter, and what the long game looks like — with a manager approving every action before anything happens.

 Organize the office.